SEIR-7-06/react-props/README.md

 We can comment out or delete the `console.log` for now.

 Just as we looped through the array of category data for the `Sidebar` component we want to loop through our array of recipes now coming to us from `props.recipes`.
-For each recipe in `props.recipe` we want to render a `Recipe` component.
+Using the JavaScript `.map` method let's loop through `props.recipes` and create an array of `Recipe` components.

-Give it a try!
+Use `Sidebar.js` as a reference and give it a try!

 <details>
   <summary>Solution:</summary>